SAP-samples/teched2022-DA281/README.md

 <br><br>

-Here is a graphical overview about the topics and processes that we will focus on during this hands-on workshop and how they relate to each other.<br><br>
+Here is an **overview** about the topics and processes that we will focus on during this hands-on workshop and how they relate to each other.<br><br>
 ![](exercises/ex0/images/deepdive_exercises_overview.jpg)

 ## How to obtain support